MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/sap-power-platform-architecture-workflow.md

 **Future-proofing**

--  _Flexibility_: Design the integration to be adaptable to future changes in business requirements and technology updates.
+-  _Flexibility_: Design the integration to be adaptable to changes in business requirements and technology updates.
 - _Vendor roadmaps_: Stay informed about updates and roadmap changes from SAP and Microsoft that could affect your integration.

 By thoroughly evaluating these factors when you start your integration project, you can mitigate risks, help ensure compliance, and set a strong foundation for a successful integration between SAP and the Microsoft Power Platform.

 Integrating SAP systems with the Microsoft Power Platform enables you to enhance business processes, automate tasks, and gain valuable insights.
 By considering factors like business objectives, the current environment, integration options, security, and technical readiness, you can establish a strong foundation for successful integration.

 By clearly defining business objectives and setting measurable goals, you can effectively focus your integration efforts.
 For instance, automating manual data entry to reduce errors and free up staff time, or integrating real-time inventory dashboards to improve decision-making, can lead to significant efficiency gains.
-Setting specific targets, like decreasing data entry errors by 90% or cutting report generation time from five days to one, doesn't just only measures the success of your projects.
+Setting specific targets, like decreasing data entry errors by 90% or cutting report generation time from five days to one, doesn't just measure the success of your projects.
 It also aligns your integration initiatives with tangible business outcomes.

 Starting with easy pilot projects can help you achieve success quickly, which allows you to further extend and refine your approach to effectively take advantage of your SAP and Microsoft Power Platform integration.